Glossary of Formal Languages and Compilation

 Semilinearity

-Property of a language whose Parikh vectors (counting the occurrences of each symbol) form a semilinear set.
-Intuitively, word lengths grow regularly.
+A property of a language whose Parikh vectors (counting the occurrences of each symbol) form a semilinear set.
+Intuitively, word lengths grow in a regular manner.

 → See L9